abenori/jlreq/jlreq-trimmarks.md

 Set the additional settings with the keyval style.

 ### `banner`
-The things which the package outputs when `show=banner` is specified in the class option.
+The things which the package outputs when `show=banner` is specified in the package option.

 ### `bleed_margin`
 Set the bleed margin.